red gorges with a valley running through

 Charles Knife Canyon winding gravel road

-Thomas Carter Lookout, one of the highest points in Cape Range National Park, is 311 metres above sea level and where you can enjoy ocean views of both east and west.
+Thomas Carter Lookout is one of the highest points in Cape Range National Park at 311m above sea level.
+From here you can enjoy ocean views of both east and west.

 badjirrajirra walk map exmouth